WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 [warning] Not Recommended: The settings are: [/warning]
 [tip] Recommended: The settings that can be changed are as follows: [/tip]

+## Sub-steps in numbered procedures

+For additional information about sub-steps in numbered procedures, refer [Procedures]().

 ## Capitalization and end punctuation